keunlee/k8s-operators-over-ez/docs/01/01-introduction.md

 You should have:

+- Basic working knowledge of what containers and tools like, Docker, are.
 - Basic working knowledge of creating and deploying resources in Kubernetes.
 - Basic working knowledge of the `kubectl` CLI utility
 - Development experience across one or more projects (...as a coder).
 The more, the merrier.